 Before guests enter the show, they’re taken into Maurice’s workshop, which contains a large mirror hanging on the wall.
 The mirror animates, showing guests the Beast’s castle before it transforms into a door, leading guests toward the attraction!

-The projections ere are just a distraction.
+The projections here are just a distraction.
 The tech behind the mirror/door is pretty impressive!
-The projection of the green magic is done with a projector placed out of sight, which hides many of the “moving parts” of the effect.
+The projection of the green magic is done with a projector placed out of sight, which hides many of the moving parts of the effect.
 While the magic happens, the mirror begins to expand.

 This incredible magic is all accomplished with the help of dazzling projections that distract from the slowly moving set pieces.
 It’s a VERY complex and smooth effect that seems to happen right before your eyes.

 Dynamic Projection Mapping